 La Cabra – If you hunger for fantastic bread

 This is a great place to start your day at.
 Get a cup of coffee and order some amazing homemade bread.
 The butter that was served with the bread was no ordinary butter.
 It was so fluffy and good that you really don’t need anything else to put on your sandwich.
 The coffee was also really good and it is a really cozy place to sit at.
-They are coffee roasters but I do believe that they shall pride themselves for their great bread too.
+They are coffee roasters but I do believe that they shall pride themselves on their great bread too.
 Address: Graven 20, 8000 Aarhus C, Danmark.

 ART Café at ARoS – The Best Cheese!